Wera Tools: Corporate structure

-Product categories and brands
+Products and brands

-Wera products include screwdrivers, screwdriver bits, ratchets and sockets, nut-spinners and L-keys.
-Wera tools are used principally by professionals, including builders, electricians, and mechanics.
+Wera is a manufacturer and developer of screwdriving tools.
+The company also improves tools to make them more efficient and to combine several tool types.
+For example, the company develops open-end spanners or ratchets with improved functionality.
+Overall, Wera develops and sells products such as screwdrivers and screwdriver bits, ratchets and sockets, nut-spinners and L-keys as well as sets and compact tools.

 Wera is known for its line of screwdrivers featuring the distinctive Kraftform shape handle.
 This design is based around the contours of the hand during screwdriver use, and uses a specifically designed combination of ergonomic soft zones and smooth, hard zones.
 The distinctive 'crowns' from this handle are used as part of the Wera logo.

+Main German competitors are the manufacturer Wiha Tools, Gedore, Knipex and Hazet.

 Other key Wera developments and well-known brands include: